Sokkeldirektoratet

 Calibration and adjustment of measuring instruments

-(1) Measuring instruments shall be calibrated such that instrumental measurement uncertainty can be determined and metrological traceability established.
+(1) Measuring instruments shall be calibrated such that instrumental measurement uncertainties can be determined and metrological traceability established.

-(2) Calibration shall take place in such a manner that systematic effects as a result of differences between calibration and operating conditions are avoided or compensated for.
+(2) Calibrations shall take place in such a manner that systematic effects resulting from differences between calibration and operating conditions are avoided or compensated for.

 Section 65.